himasz/booknotes/system-design/understanding-distributed-systems/part01/README.md

  * Leveraging connection pools
  * Not closing a TCP connection between subsequent request/response pairs

+   When a TCP connection is closed, the socket is not immediately released due to the TIME_WAIT state, which ensures that all packets have been properly transmitted and acknowledged.
+This state typically lasts for a period of time (usually 2*MSL, where MSL is the Maximum Segment Lifetime).
+During this time, the socket remains unavailable for new connections, which can lead to a rapid depletion of available sockets if connections are opened and closed frequently.

+   To mitigate this issue, two common strategies are employed:

+   ### 1. Leveraging Connection Pools
+   Connection pooling involves maintaining a pool of open connections that can be reused for multiple requests, rather than opening and closing a connection for each individual request.
+This approach is widely used in applications that require frequent database access or communication with external services.
+By reusing connections, the overhead associated with establishing new connections is reduced, and the number of sockets in the TIME_WAIT state is minimized.

+   #### How Connection Pools Work:
+   - **Initialization**: A pool of connections is established when the application starts.
+   - **Reuse**: When the application needs to make a request, it borrows an existing connection from the pool.
+   - **Return**: After the request is complete, the connection is returned to the pool for future use.
+   - **Maintenance**: The pool manages the lifecycle of connections, including refreshing them if they become stale or invalid.

+   ### 2. Persistent Connections (Keep-Alive)
+   Persistent connections, also known as HTTP keep-alive, involve keeping a single TCP connection open for multiple request/response pairs, rather than opening a new connection for each pair.
+This method is particularly useful in web applications and services where multiple HTTP requests are made in succession.

+   #### Benefits of Persistent Connections:
+   - **Reduced Latency**: Eliminates the need to perform the TCP handshake for each request, reducing latency.
+   - **Resource Efficiency**: Reduces the number of sockets in the TIME_WAIT state, conserving system resources.
+   - **Improved Throughput**: Enables the reuse of the same connection for multiple requests, improving overall throughput.

+   #### Implementing Persistent Connections:
+   - **HTTP/1.1**: Supports persistent connections by default.
+Clients and servers can use the `Connection: keep-alive` header to indicate the connection should remain open.
+   - **HTTP/2**: Further enhances connection reuse by allowing multiple streams over a single TCP connection, making it even more efficient.

+### Practical Considerations
+While these strategies are effective, there are practical considerations to keep in mind:
+- **Connection Timeouts**: Properly manage timeouts to ensure that idle connections do not remain open indefinitely.
+- **Concurrency Limits**: Implement limits on the number of concurrent connections to prevent resource exhaustion.
+- **Load Balancing**: Use load balancers to distribute traffic efficiently and maintain high availability.

+By leveraging connection pools and persistent connections, applications can significantly reduce the overhead associated with frequent connection establishment and teardown, leading to more efficient use of system resources and improved performance.
 ## Flow Control
 Flow control is a back-off mechanism which TCP implements to prevent the sender from overflowing the receiver.